Type safety: Type-safe and type-unsafe languages

 Type safety is usually a requirement for any toy language (i.e. esoteric language) proposed in academic programming language research.
 Many languages, on the other hand, are too big for human-generated type safety proofs, as they often require checking thousands of cases.
 Nevertheless, some languages such as Standard ML, which has rigorously defined semantics, have been proved to meet one definition of type safety.
 Some other languages such as Haskell are believed to meet some definition of type safety, provided certain "escape" features are not used (for example Haskell's unsafePerformIO, used to "escape" from the usual restricted environment in which I/O is possible, circumvents the type system and so can be used to break type safety.)
 Type punning is another example of such an "escape" feature.
 Regardless of the properties of the language definition, certain errors may occur at run-time due to bugs in the implementation, or in linked libraries written in other languages; such errors could render a given implementation type unsafe in certain circumstances.
 An early version of Sun's Java virtual machine was vulnerable to this sort of problem.

-Strong and weak typing

 Programming languages are often colloquially classified as strongly typed or weakly typed (also loosely typed) to refer to certain aspects of type safety.
 In 1974, Liskov and Zilles defined a strongly-typed language as one in which "whenever an object is passed from a calling function to a called function, its type must be compatible with the type declared in the called function."

 In 1977, Jackson wrote, "In a strongly typed language each data area will have a distinct type and each process will state its communication requirements in terms of these types."

 In contrast, a weakly typed language may produce unpredictable results or may perform implicit type conversion.